djpackman17/testo/README.md

-# Zero1 Labs Keymarket
+# Zero1 Labs Keymaker

 ## Overview

-Zero1 Labs keymarket repository is a comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.
+Zero1 Labs keymaker repository is a comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.

 [Zero1 Labs](https://z1labs.ai/) uses token logos from this source, alongside a number of other projects.